eoss-image-processing/eoss-image-processing.github.io/_posts/2020-07-31-scipy-scikit-image-sprint.md

 ---
 layout: post
-title:  "scikit-image sprint at Scipy "
+title:  "scikit-image sprint at Scipy 2020"
 author:	Emmanuelle Gouillart
 ---

 ![group picture of sprint attendees - including toddlers!](/assets/sprint_scikit_image.png)

-On July 18-19, we've had our first all-remote scikit-image sprint, as part of the scipy conferences.
+On July 18-19, we've had our first all-remote scikit-image sprint, as part of the scipy conference.
 Of course we missed seeing old friends and meeting new ones around the Scipy BBQ, but this remote sprint has been a great experience and brought many useful contributions to the project.
 Here are a few take-aways from this sprint.